 Tumbleweed: You also practice Reiki and teach a lot of classes.
 When did all that start?

 Dana: I have been a Reiki practioner since November 2002 and started teach all my different classes (as a Reiki Master Teacher) in the spring of 2003.
 My mother used to say to me, “If it’s not fun you won’t do it.”
-While that’s not completely true (okay, Mostly True), I do like to have fun in everything I do.
+While that’s not completely true (okay, Mostly True), I do like to have a little fun with my work.

 Tumbleweed: You are starting an in-person beginning herbalism class.
 How do you structure your class?